MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 - Visual Objects visually completing Algorithms
 - Algorithms are sometimes recommended Processing-Java language progressions to learn parallel with algorithms
 - Bottom-up programming
+- Concrete is already known as a coding word in object-orientated when an class is able to be constructed, what is the word to use when creating something concrete (i.e. prototyping)

 Beliefs about learning Algorithms
 - Combination of ...